 ICBC changes to insurance

-The provincial government has announced changes to create a care-based insurance model for British Columbia.
+The provincial government has announced changes to control rates and increase care for those injured in a crash, with more money for the treatment and support they need to get better.
 Consultation has been a cornerstone of this process, and ICBC is committed to continuing to engage with healthcare professionals on this journey to ensure that changes reflect your knowledge and expertise.

 This page provides resources, communication materials and information to support you and your clients and patients through the changes.